 Arriving and Departing Paris

 The excellent national train service in France means that long-distance bus service in the country is practically nonexistent; regional buses are found where train service is spotty.
-Local bus information to the rare rural areas where trains do not have access can be obtained from the SNCF.
+Local bus information to the rare rural areas where trains do not go can be obtained from the SNCF .

 With dedicated bus lanes now in place throughout the city—allowing buses and taxis to whiz past other traffic mired in tedious jams—taking the bus is an appealing option.
-Although nothing can beat the métro for speed, buses offer great city views, and the new ones are equipped with air-conditioning—a real perk on those sweltering August days.
+Although nothing can beat the métro for speed, buses—eco-friendly electric and diesel-electric hybrids—offer great city views, and air-conditioning is a nice perk on sweltering August days.

-Paris buses are green and white; the route number and destination are marked in front, major stopping places along the sides.
-Brown bus shelters contain timetables and route maps; note that buses must be hailed at these larger bus shelters, as they service multiple lines and routes.
+Paris buses are green and white; the route number and destination are marked in front, and major stopping places are noted along the sides.
+Glass-covered bus shelters contain timetables, and route maps, and most have electronic boards telling you how long you'll wait for your ride; note that buses at stops servicing multiple lines must be hailed.
 Smaller stops are designated simply by a pole bearing bus numbers.

-More than 200 bus routes run throughout Paris, reaching virtually every nook and cranny of the city.
-On weekdays and Saturday, buses run every five minutes (as opposed to the 15- to 20-minute wait you'll have on Sunday and national holidays).
-One ticket will take you anywhere within the city and is valid for one transfer within 90 minutes.
+Today more than 350 bus routes thread throughout Paris, reaching virtually every nook and cranny of the city.
+On weekdays and Saturday, buses run every 5 to 10 minutes, but you'll have to wait 15 to 20 minutes on Sunday and holidays.
+One ticket will take you anywhere within the city and is valid for one bus transfer within 90 minutes.

 A map of the bus system is on the flip side of every métro map, in all métro stations, and at all bus stops.
-Maps are also found in each bus.
-A recorded message announces the name of the next stop.
+Maps are also found in each bus; a free map is available at RER stations and tourist offices, or download the RATP app on iTunes or www.ratp.fr.
+An onboard electronic display announces the name of the next stop.
 To get off, press one of the red buttons mounted on the silver poles that run the length of the bus, and the arrêt demandé (stop requested) light directly behind the driver will light up.
-Use the rear door to exit.
+Use the middle or rear door to exit.

-The Balabus, an orange-and-white public bus that runs on Sunday and holidays between mid-April and September, gives an interesting 50-minute tour around the major sights.
+The Balabus—an orange-and-white public bus that runs on Sunday and holidays from 1:30 pm to 8:30 pm, April through September—gives an eye-catching 50-minute tour around the major sights.
 You can use your Paris-Visite or Mobilis pass, or one to three bus tickets, depending on how far you ride.
 The route runs from La Défense to the Gare de Lyon.